Torture in the United States: Lynching

 Lynching was a public act of murder, torture, and mutilation carried out by crowds, primarily against African Americans.
 A form of mob violence and social control, usually involving (but by no means restricted to) the illegal hanging and burning of suspected criminals, lynch law cast its pall over the Southern United States from the mid-19th to the mid-20th centuries.
 Victims were usually black men, often accused of acting uppity (being insolent) towards, assaulting, having sex with, or raping white people.

 The documented murders of 4,743 people who were lynched in the United States between 1882 and 1968 were not often publicized.
 It is likely that many more unrecorded lynchings occurred during and after this period which influenced The Great Migration of 6.5 million African Americans away from southern states.
 A 1970s lynching site found in Noxubee County, Mississippi, a location central to regional mob violence, belies the continuation of lynching as a torture method.

 Most lynchings were inspired by unsolved crime, racism, and innuendo.
-3,500 of its victims were African Americans.
+Three-and-a-half thousand of its victims were African Americans.
 Lynchings took place in every state except four, but were concentrated in the Cotton Belt.
 Forms of violence and torture also included genital mutilation, strangulation, maiming and the severing of limbs.
 Both police and lawmakers, and later federal agents, were frequently complicit in lynching while affiliated with Ku Klux Klan groups, releasing prisoners to lynch crowds and/or refusing to prosecute the participants in a public act of murder.
 Despite numerous attempts to do so, federal anti-lynching legislation was consistently defeated.
 In 2022, lynching became recognized as a federal hate crime in the United States.